Towards Lightweight Super-Resolution with Dual Regression Learning: Experiments

 \section{Experiments}

 We conduct extensive experiments to verify the effectiveness of the proposed methods.
-First, we evaluate the proposed dual regression learning scheme for $4\times$ and $8\times$ SR. Then, we compare the proposed dual regression compression method with existing model compression methods.
-The source code is available at \href{https://github.com/guoyongcs/DRN}{https://github.com/guoyongcs/DRN}.
+First, we evaluate the proposed dual regression (DR) learning scheme.
+Second, we compare the proposed dual regression compression (DRC) method with different model compression methods.
+Third, we further apply our DRC method to compress blind SR models.
+The source code is available at \href{https://github.com/guoyongcs/DRC}{https://github.com/guoyongcs/DRC}.